JeanTheAnalyst/pdf-invoice-automation/README.md

 ## Business Value
 This tool reduces manual data entry, improves accuracy, and speeds up reporting workflows in supply chain operations.

+## How to Run
+1. Install dependencies:
+   pip install -r requirements.txt

+2. Place PDF files in the project folder

+3. Run the script:
+   python src/pdf_processor.py

+## Sample Data
+Example PDF files are available in the `sample_data/` folder for testing purposes.